Qingdao: Road

+Haiwan Bridge

 On 30 June 2011, the longest bridge over water opened in Qingdao.
 The bridge, Haiwan Bridge, is 26.4 mi long and connects Qingdao to Huangdao and Hongdao.
-It would easily cross the English Channel and is almost three miles (3 mi) longer than the previous record-holder, the Lake Pontchartrain Causeway in the American state of Louisiana.
+The bridge is almost three miles (3 mi) longer than the previous record-holder, the Lake Pontchartrain Causeway in the American state of Louisiana.
 Haiwan Bridge is supported by more than 5,000 pillars and costs about 10 billion yuan which is about 1.5 billion dollars.
 The bridge was designed by the Shandong Gausu Group and the construction lasted for four years.
 Haiwan Bridge cut the commute between the city of Qingdao and the sprawling suburb of Huangdao by 30 minutes.
 At least 10,000 workers toiled in two teams around the clock to build the bridge, which was constructed from opposite ends.

 On the same day, the Jiaozhou Bay Tunnel opened.
 The tunnel brought much convenience to people by supporting public buses and making transport between the two areas more convenient.